lezneklihp/dsend_project_2/README.md

 python app/run.py ada_classifier.pkl
 ```

-You can then access the Flask app on http://0.0.0.0:3001/
+You can afterwards access the Flask app on http://0.0.0.0:3001/

 Note: You might need to adjust the paths to run these .py files.
 The third command accepts file names for other .pkl files.
-In this repository, there are currently the followings trained classifiers available:
+In this repository, there are currently the following trained classifiers available:
-- ada_classifier.pkl for the AdaBoostClassifier
+- "ada_classifier.pkl" for the AdaBoostClassifier
-- lgbm_classifier.pkl for the LGBMClassifier
+- "lgbm_classifier.pkl" for the LGBMClassifier

 ## How to run locally in a Docker container:<a name="How_to_run_with_docker"></a>
 If you want to run this app locally without (un-)installing current versions of Python packages on your machine, you can run the app inside a Docker container.
 Nonetheless, you will have to install Docker for this option in the first place.